dadasmash/China_COVID_Risk_Level_Dataset/readme.md

 Andong Yan, University of California, Riverside <br /> Qi Zhang, Autonomous University of Barcelona <br />
 *************************
-This document id updated at Jan01 2024
+This document is updated at Jan01 2024
 *************************
 combined_data_1215_revisitJan012024.csv is the risk level dataset.